RevenueHunt/docs/docs/reference/quiz-builder.md

 **IN ALL OTHER CASES this block is** pick pick either **Visible** or **Hidden**

-*In the example, if a users chooses a choice "A gift" in Question 1 "Who are you shopping for?" then this content block with text "This is content text." will be visible.
+*In the example, if a user chooses a choice "A gift" in Question 1 "Who are you shopping for?" then this content block with text "This is content text." will be visible.
 If they give a different answer in Question 1 this content block will be hidden.*

 - **+** - Adds another Block Logic rule.
 Adds a new OR logical rule.

 - **bin** - Delete the current Block Logic rule.

-- **+ add concurrent logic** - Adds a new AND logical statment to the same rule.
-AND conditonal statemenets can be tricky, as both statement have to be true for the rule to take effect.
+- **+ add concurrent logic** - Adds a new AND logical statement to the same rule.
+AND conditional statements can be tricky, as both statements have to be true for the rule to take effect.
 For most quizzes, using the OR rule is enough.

 **...** - Opens the more options menu.